haggen/asyncful/README.md

 ## Features

 Asyncful does one thing and does it well.
-It works with `multipart` forms (for uploading files) and supports even IE6.
+It even works with `multipart` forms (for uploading files) that supports IE6.
 Asyncful is lightweight and easy to use.
 Take a look.

 ## Usage